 The Brother P-Touch PT70BM doesn’t have a ton of features, but it has a large QWERTY keypad that’s easy to type on, one font with different display options to choose from, and takes different color label tape.

-This label maker does not need to be plugged in or connected to another device and the label is cut with a manual trigger—which I like because it’s one less automatic thing that could break!
+This label maker does not need to be plugged in or connected to another device and you cut the label with a manual trigger—which I like because it’s one less automatic thing that could break!

 If you’re looking for a basic label maker to help you get organized and stay organized, the Brother P-Touch PT70BM will get the job done.